 The Future of Human-Dog Relationships

-As our understanding of canine cognition evolves, so does the potential for enhancing our interactions.
+As our understanding of canine cognition evolves, so does the potential for enhancing our interactions with dogs.
 This research encourages dog parents to view their companions as active participants in communication rather than passive recipients.
-Acknowledging canine listening skills can help us improve training techniques and strengthen our emotional ties.
+Acknowledging canine listening skills can help us refine our training techniques and deepen our emotional bonds.

 The findings from this study are not just academic; they offer practical insights that can transform daily interactions.
 Embrace the knowledge that your dog is a keen listener, ready to engage with your words and emotions.
 This understanding can lead to a more enriched life together.